Lydia Watson1

 Major Sutherland Orr married Alexandra Leighton, daughter of Frederick Septimus Leighton and Augusta Susan Nash, on 7 March 1857.1

-Major Sutherland Orr gained the rank of Major in the service of the 3rd Regiment, Nizam's Cavalry.1
+He gained the rank of Major in the 3rd Regiment, Nizam's Cavalry.1

 Citations